GLIMS-RGI/rgi_user_guide/docs/welcome.md

 [![Creative Commons License](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0)

-This document is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)<br>
+This document is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+See [](reference).
-See [how to refer to it](reference) in datasets and publications.

 Part of the text in this User Guide regarding the RGI in general and RGI versions prior to v7.0 is based on the [RGI v6 Technical Note](https://github.com/GLIMS-RGI/rgi_user_guide/raw/main/docs/img/00_rgi60_TechnicalNote.pdf): *"Randolph Glacier Inventory – A Dataset of Global Glacier Outlines: Version 6.0" by the RGI Consortium, July 2017.*